About Greek wine

 Improved techniques and careful growing of indigenous grapes with exotic names – assyrtiko, malagousia, kydonitsa – have led to a thriving new Greek culture producing wines of real quality and character at very good prices.
 As well as making modern wines in modern ways, Greek winemakers are also reviving ancient know-how and using clay amphorae to age and/or ferment their wines, as their forefathers did – a welcome trend that is now becoming popular around the world.

 Wine geeks have been enjoying these new-age Greek wines for quite some time and gradually they are becoming more readily available.
-While they are now found more frequently on on-trend restaurant wine lists, supermarkets are still a bit slow on the uptake so they do need some sniffing out.
 Good online retailers include maltbyandgreek.com, southernwineroads.com and thewinesociety.com, or try switched-on independent wine shops.

 Greek civilisation goes back more than 6,000 years and my love affair with the country continues, and I’m very happy that now includes its wine as well.